 Providers assess the patient's stage of change and use the Stages of Change to guide their choice of appropriate interventions.
 To advance the patient's progress most effectively, interventions are carefully stage-matched.
-Below outlines stages of change descriptions and corresponding intervention activities:
+Table 1 below outlines stages of change descriptions and corresponding intervention activities: